yl2811-cmd/Showheel/wwwroot/story-engl.md

 **The body is growing:**
 - A 3-year-old's perspective on the world is limited (to an adult's knees).
-- The top shelf of the workshop that a 5-year-old couldn't reach.
+- The top shelf of the workshop that a 5-year-old can't reach.
 - The first time he operated the lifting cage by himself at the age of 8
 - At 10 years old, he was strong enough to help Edmund move a medium-sized toolbox.
 - At age 12, he has caught up with Miriam in height.